 Our teachers enjoy the benefits of small class sizes and the added benefit of having teacher assistants in class.
 This affords our teachers the opportunity to provide greater individual attention to students, thus achieve better outcomes.

-My name is Emily Duke and I have been working at St Joseph’s since 2011.
+My name is Emily Thomas and I have been working at St Joseph’s since 2011.
 I grew up in Perth and studied a Bachelor of Education through Curtin University.
 I then taught southwest of Perth, before heading overseas and spending 2 years travelling Europe and Africa.
-This year I currently share the Assistant Principal role with Year 4/5 Teacher Paul Poutney.
 Here at St Joseph’s our staff are dynamic and focused on providing students with the best education, creating life-long learners.

 My international travels have cemented my belief that a good education can change lives through the opportunities and experiences it can provide.
 I initially completed a Diploma in Applied Fashion and Textiles before beginning a Bachelor of Primary Education in Fremantle, Western Australia.
 After living and working overseas, I returned to Sydney to complete my degree.
-I am very happy to be in Kununurra, as I have wanted to explore this part of our beauitiful country for a very long time!
-My hobbies include swimming, gardening, sewing, cooking and any outdoor activities (especially if they involve water!).
+I'm grateful and happy that this is my third year at St Joseph's Kununurra.
+I love the Kimberley environment and really enjoy learning more about this beautiful area and the people here.